pierre-haessig/ownverter-motor-vf/README.md

-# OwnVerter application: Vf motor control inverter
+# OwnVerter application: V/f motor control inverter

 This repository host embedded microcontroller code for using the [OwnTech OwnVerter](https://www.owntech.io/ownverter/) board as an **motor drive**.
+The inverter is driven as a voltage source:
+- open loop (no position sensor feedback)
+- with V/f control, i..e voltage amplitude proportional to frequency

+   - with the option to adjust a small voltage delta.

 This code is used in the context of an electric machines course at CentralSupélec, Rennes campus.